 The following pieces of legislation apply to this policy:

-The Provision and Use of Work Equipment Regulations 1998 (PUWER 1998)
+The Provision and Use of Work Equipment Regulations 1998 (PUWER 1998).

 The Health and Safety at Work etc. Act 1974 (with regard to the employer's duty to ensure, where practicable, the health and safety at work of its employees and their duty to take reasonable care for their own safety and that of others who may be affected by their acts or omissions).